The Vegan & Vegetarian Guide to Reykjavik

 Kaffihus Vesturbaejar is a popular café loved by the residents of the 107 area in Reykjavik.
 Although the establishment is an omnivorous one, plant-based eaters can genuinely feel their dishes are much more than an afterthought.

 The cafe has delicious coffee and good vegan and vegetarian options for all meals of the day.
 You can choose from salads and omelets or try their soup.
-It's also close to the Vesturbaejarlaug swimming pool, the culturally iconic Melabudin grocery store, and only a 20-minute walk from central Reykjavik.
+It's also close to the Vesturbaejarlaug, one of the top swimming pools in Reykjavik, the culturally iconic Melabudin grocery store, and only a 20-minute walk from the downtown area.

 Kaffihus Vesturbaejar